-what we can help with
+What we can help with

 Schizophrenia is a severe, long-term mental illness that affects thoughts, emotions, and behaviour.

-What is
+What is Schizophrenia?

 Schizophrenia is a severe, long-term mental illness that affects thoughts, emotions, and behaviour.
 It is characterised by a variety of symptoms, including delusions (false beliefs), hallucinations (hearing or seeing things that aren't there), disorganized thinking and speech, emotional withdrawal, and impaired social functioning.
 Schizophrenia can significantly impact an individual's ability to lead a normal life, making early diagnosis and treatment essential.

-Types of
+Types of Schizophrenia

-Symptoms of
+Symptoms

 • Hallucinations: Hearing or seeing things that aren't present, typically auditory hallucinations.